50 of the oldest actors still working

 - Birthdate: Aug.
 18, 1936

 Robert Redford was born in Santa Monica, California, and given the moniker Charles Robert Redford Jr. His prolific acting career includes myriad memorable roles and awards, including the Lifetime Achievement Oscar in 2002.
 Redford founded the Sundance Film Festival in 1980.
-He continues to do voice work and work as an executive producer.
+Though he announced his retirement from acting in 2018, he continues to work as an executive producer.

 Alan Alda